LithoCoders/dailycpp/EffectiveModernC++/chapter1/Item4_Know_how_to_view_deduced_types.md

 3. At runtime

 ## Editors
 Some editor (like eclipse) shows hints on the type that the compiler is choosing.
-The IDE does that by using a compiler hence if the code is not in a state close to being compilable you get not hints.
+The IDE does that by using a compiler hence if the code is not in a state close to being compilable you can't get hints.
 Also note that for complex generic code the decuded type can be very complex to read and hence the info given by the ide might not be super helpful.

 ## Compiler diagnostics